 Following are the three publishing centers under Ash Point Publishing.

-This newly-founded publishing center will serve as the corner-stone of Ash Point Publishing and will be the source of most publications emanating from Ash Point.
-The books published by this press will focus on three major areas: (1) health psychology, (2) organizational psychology and (3) clinical psychology.
-These books will provide guidance in the application of psychological principles and practices to contemporary problems as a personal, group and organizational level.
+This newly-founded publishing center focuses on three major areas: (1) health psychology, (2) organizational psychology, and (3) clinical psychology.
+These books provide guidance in the application of psychological principles and practices to contemporary problems at a personal, group and organizational level.

-This newly established press will focus on the application of psychological perspectives and practices to broad societal issues.
-Initial publications will focus on the current conditions of complexity, unpredictability, turbulence and profound contradictions that challenge us in our personal, organizational and communal life.
-Atlantic Soundings Press is also focused on the tangible consequences of engaging the challenging conditions–with the press being started in conjunction with the focus at PSP on the interplay between public policy and professional psychology.
+This newly established press focuses on the application of psychological perspectives and practices to broad societal issues.
+Initial publications focus on the working conditions of women throughout the world, the developmental opportunities and challenges associated with later mid-life, and the current conditions of complexity, unpredictability, turbulence and profound contradictions that challenge us in our personal, organizational and communal life.

 The “Living” Book